 Risks can be reduced through underwriting, structuring, oversight, choice of attorneys, diversification, and choice of jurisdictions.
 Proper underwriting protects investors from adverse selection and moral hazard by selecting only sound cases for investment purposes.
 Structuring and oversight also minimize conflicts of interest.

 Attorneys with histories of acting in good faith in the litigation finance industry are even more important.
-Experienced attorneys with good access and relationships with regulators is also an edge that can help to improve returns.
+Experienced attorneys with good access and relationships with regulators are also an edge that can help to improve returns.

 Long time horizons and diversified portfolios can help investors to decrease risks related to low liquidity.
 Diversification also reduces the high idiosyncratic risk of individual cases.
 We recommend investing in a dozen or more cases to achieve diversification.
 Finally, legal uncertainty can be minimized by investing where the status of litigation finance is better established, and where frameworks for the ultimate case recoveries are well defined.